airium/CountGeekbench/README.md

     total   :     4854    19990     4.12
 ```

-The script takes ~2 minutes to complete due to Geekbench limit.
+The script takes ~2 minutes to complete due to Geekbench limit.\
+The result should be slightly higher than that on Geekbench broswer.
+It also provides the marks for sub parts.

 ---